-Many organic growers have reason to be concerned about climate change.
+Many organic growers already have reason to be concerned about climate change.

 California, which accounts for 40% of all organic production in the U.S., was amid farm-disrupting wildfires that are thought to be worsening over the years with climate change.

-“Of course, this is a deeply emotional and traumatic time for all of us in an already hard year,” said California Certified Organic Farmers CEO Kelly Damewood, CEO.
-Farmers were opening their homes to those displaced by the fires and taking.
+“Of course, this is a deeply emotional and traumatic time for all of us in an already hard year,” said California Certified Organic Farmers CEO Kelly Damewood.
+Farmers were opening their homes to those displaced by the fires.

 Organic winegrapes grower Phil La Rocca said his operation, in the mountains near Chico, California, was facing extreme hardship after 47 years of operation.

-“I first began to recognize climate change 8-10 years (ago),” La Rocca said.
+“I first began to recognize climate change eight to 10 years (ago),” La Rocca said.
 “For the last 30-40 years, we always received at least two to four snowfalls a year during the winter.
 Average temperatures were in the 30s to low 40s.
 (The) last few years … temperatures in January and February have been as high as 80 degrees.
 (It’s) extremely bad for the vines – they think they’re coming alive.
-They start to open up, and then they get cold again. … weakens the entire structure of the vine.”
+They start to open up, and then they get cold again.
+(It) weakens the entire structure of the vine.”

 In addition to the climate change, fires themselves have also devastated La Rocca vineyards, killing vines, he said.
 In an earlier fire, Red Cross once barred anyone from working there because of the danger.